-The legal advice received by the Institute would suggest that s 211 of the Companies Act 1993 needs to be amended to include specific climate change reporting requirements if such information is to be included in a directors' report and/or in an annual report.
+The legal advice received by the Institute would suggest that s 211 of the Companies Act 1993 needs to be amended to make directors legally required to report on risks in their annual report.

-The conclusions from Working Paper 2020/02 - The Role of a Directors' Report: An analysis of the legislative requirements of selected Commonwealth countries which explores the role of the Directors' reports in the disclosure regimes of selected other Commonwealth countries are as follows:
+The conclusions from Working Paper 2020/02 - The Role of a Directors' Report: An analysis of the legislative requirements of selected Commonwealth countries which explores the role of the directors' reports in the disclosure regimes of selected other Commonwealth countries are as follows:

-(i) New Zealand does not use the term 'directors' report' in legislation.
+(a) New Zealand does not use the term 'directors' report' in legislation.

-It is clear that New Zealand is behind at least two other Commonwealth jurisdictions: UK and Australia (and possibly Canada), despite sharing many structural commonalities.
-A Directors' Report is becoming a useful mechanism to improve reporting to shareholders and wider stakeholders.
+It is clear that New Zealand is behind at least two other Commonwealth countries: UK and Australia (and possibly Canada), despite sharing many structural commonalities.
+A directors' report is becoming a useful mechanism to improve reporting to shareholders and wider stakeholders.
 For example, in regard to reporting on emissions, UK quoted companies, large unquoted companies and large limited liability partnerships (LLPs) are required under the Companies (Directors' Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018 to disclose key information on annual emissions and their intensity ratio in the directors' report (in a New Zealand context this requirement would cover listed companies and other selected for-profit entities).
 The 2018 Regulations came into force on 1 April 2019.
 Directors' reports form part of UK company filing obligations with the Companies House (DEFRA & BEIS, 2019, p.
 35).
-See further in the Institute's Discussion Paper 2019/01 - The Climate Reporting Emergency (McGuinness Institute, 2019, pp. 86-88).
+See further in the Institute's Discussion Paper 2019/01 - The Climate Reporting Emergency (McGuinness Institute, 2019a, pp. 86-88).

-(ii) New Zealand places 'weak' information obligations on directors.
+(b) New Zealand places 'weak' information obligations on directors.